mohmiim/MLIntroduction/session-1/README.md

 ```python
 print(model.predict([10.0]))
 ```
-You will get a result very close to 17, which is 2*10 - 3.
-This means that the very simple neural net we created managed to approximate the function correctly, by just seeing few sample input and output.
+You will get a result very close to 17, which is (2 X 10 - 3).
+This means that the very simple neural net we created managed to approximate the function correctly by just seeing a few sample inputs and outputs.

 To confirm this, let's print out the weight and bias: